Tametsi: Canonical form of marriage

 The outcome of Tametsi was to establish a juridical form of marriage.
 To be considered valid, the marriage required the presence of the parish priest or his deputy authorised by him or the ordinary.
 And the presence of two or three witnesses.
 Banns were to be read before the marriage was to take place.
 For the first time, a record of marriage was to be kept.

 A liturgical form for marriage was established.
 Couples newly married were expected to receive the priestly blessing in the church, having prepared by Confession and Communion.

+Problems with Tametsi

+Dacanay identifies several problems that occurred as a result of the enactment of Tametsi.

+One was that because Tametsi required the presence of the pastor or ordinary of one of the parties to the marriage according to domicile or quasi-domicile, the problem of determining domicile or quasi-domicile arose.
+Because the competence of the pastor was personal rather than territorial -- the pastor had jurisdiction over the marriage depending on whether one or both of the parties had domicile or quasi-domicile in his parish.

+Another problem was that the law was not promulgated everywhere and therefore could not be enforced uniformly.

+Another problem was that the law gave rise to what Dacanay calls "surprise marriage" because the involvement of the pastor was merely passive.
+As an example, Dacanay cites the case where the parties to the marriage would break into the priest's residence, wake him up, and express their consent to the marriage even before the priest becomes aware of what just happened.

+Modifications of Tametsi

+The Benedictine Privilege (November 4, 1741)

+The Benedictine Privilege exempted heretics from the coverage of Tametsi when they were married among themselves or to Catholics.

+Ne Temere

-It was superseded in 1908 by Ne Temere, which stated that a marriage is invalid unless it is contracted before a parish priest in his own parish, or before a bishop in his own diocese, or by a delegate of either; and, as in Tametsi, in the presence of at least two witnesses.
+Tametsi was superseded in 1908 by Ne Temere, which stated that a marriage is invalid unless it is contracted before a parish priest in his own parish, or before a bishop in his own diocese, or by a delegate of either; and, as in Tametsi, in the presence of at least two witnesses.
 Also, the marriage must be registered in the place where the contracting parties were baptised.

+Ne Temere also required the priest solemnizing the marriage to ask and receive the parties' consent to the marriage in the name of the Church, and not just receive the parties' consent.

+Another modification was that Ne Temere was promulgated everywhere.